NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **DSE**: "conditioned space" if ``FractionHeatLoadServed`` is 1, otherwise "unconditioned space"

   .. [#] HVACDistribution type must be :ref:`hvac_distribution_air` (type: "regular velocity" or "gravity") or :ref:`hvac_distribution_dse`.
+  .. [#] If AtmosphericBurner not provided, defaults to true if the system is non-electric and the AFUE is less than 0.89, otherwise false.
+         Used to inform whether there is a flue or chimney present (see :ref:`flueorchimney`), which can affect the infiltration model.
   .. [#] HeatingSystemFuel choices are "electricity", "natural gas", "fuel oil", "fuel oil 1", "fuel oil 2", "fuel oil 4", "fuel oil 5/6", "diesel", "propane", "kerosene", "coal", "coke", "bituminous coal", "wood", or "wood pellets".
   .. [#] Heating capacity autosized per ACCA Manual J/S based on heating design load.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.